pjbriggs/ansible-palfinder-galaxy/README.rst

    Palfinder service
  - ``inventories/cetus/``: contains inventory files for the Cetus service
+ - ``inventories/centaurus/``: contains inventory files for the Centaurus service

 Within each subdirectory there should be two inventory files: